Current Plans for Summer 2021 Return

 To help protect the Pack, NC State has created COVID-19 community standards.
 All employees have a responsibility to know and follow all university policies and guidelines, including the COVID-19 community standards.

-- All students, faculty, staff and visitors are required to wear face coverings everywhere on campus, indoors and outdoors, even when alone, unless one of these exceptions applies:
+- Face coverings are no longer required outdoors.
+However, all students, faculty, staff and visitors are still required to wear face coverings while indoors everywhere on campus, regardless of vaccination status, even when alone, unless one of these exceptions applies:

 - You are alone in a private, enclosed dorm room, apartment or office with the door closed.